As a winter storm is set to blanket much of the nation in snow, many Americans will indeed experience a white Christmas.

-"That may have informed the way [Crosby] sang things, what he was thinking about and certainly how people received it," Barton added.
+According to Barton, the country's involvement may have informed how Crosby sang the song, what he was thinking about and how people listened to the song.

 For Berlin, the inspiration for writing such a somber song may have been influenced by his own feelings of loneliness.

 "He was a show business veteran of many decades, and it was not unusual for him to be away from home or to be working long days that everybody else was just relaxing and enjoying themselves," Barton said.

 According to Barton, Berlin also had sad memories of Christmas Day, as he had lost an infant son on the holiday.

 "He said that he visited that son's grave every year on the 25th of December," Barton said.

 Berlin was also well aware of the universal nature of distance and loss, whether of loved ones or of times long past, and hoping for a brighter future.

 Nearly 80 years have passed since "Holiday Inn" introduced the public to "White Christmas" — a song that has resonated with countless listeners worldwide.